A step by step guide about How to get your Spanish student visa documents

 5 – After you get your Spanish student visa

 Your Spanish Embassy or Consulate will inform you when your student visa is ready and how to pick it up.
-Your student visa a stamp in your passport.
+Your student visa is a stamp on your passport.

 Buy your tickets to Spain.
 A one-way ticket is okay because you have a one-year student visa.